Ellipsoid fitting with the Cayley transform: Experiments

 \subsection{Data simulation.}

-Data $\{x^{(i)}\}_{i=1}^n$ are simulated from the \textit{Ellipsoid-Gaussian model}
+Data are simulated from the \textit{Ellipsoid-Gaussian model}

-where $\Lambda=R^TA^{-1}$ with $c$, $A$, and $R$ as in \eqref{eq:ellipsoid}, $\eta_i\sim vMF(\mu,\tau)$ are independent random variables drawn from the von Mises-Fisher distribution on $S^{p-1}$, and $\epsilon_i\sim\mathcal{N}_p(0,\sigma^2 I)$ are independent multivariate normal random variables representing noise.
+where $\Lambda=R^TA^{-1}$ with $c$, $A$, and $R$ as in \eqref{eq:ellipsoid}, $\eta_i\sim vMF(\mu,\tau)$ are independent random variables drawn from the von Mises-Fisher distribution on $S^{p-1}$, and $\epsilon_i\sim\mathcal{N}_p(0,\sigma^2 I)$ are independent normal random variables representing noise.
 Model \eqref{eq:ellipsoid_gaussian} is introduced and studied in detail in \cite{song2022}.
 The parameters of $vMF(\mu,\tau)$ are the mean $\mu\in S^{p-1}$ and measure of spread $\tau\geq 0$.
 Increasing $\tau$ increases the concentration of the distribution about $\mu$, with $\tau=\infty$ corresponding to a delta measure at $\mu$ and $\tau=0$ to the uniform distribution on $S^{p-1}$.
-As before, $c$ is the center of the ellipsoid and $\Lambda$ determines its shape.
-In our experiments the entries of $c$ are drawn from $\mathcal{N}(0,10)$. $\Lambda$ is chosen to have determinant 1 and so that the resulting ellipsoid has a specified axis ratio, $r_{ax}$.
+As before, $c$ is the center of the ellipsoid and $\Lambda$ determines its shape and orientation.
+Entries of $c$ are drawn from $\mathcal{N}(0,10)$ in all experiments. $\Lambda$ is chosen to have determinant 1 and so that the resulting ellipsoid has a specified axis ratio.
 Other axis lengths are chosen uniformly at random between the smallest and largest.
 The standard deviation $\sigma$ is specified as a percentage of the diameter of the longest axis of the ellipsoid.
-Essentially all of these choices are made to agree with those in \cite{kesaniemi2018}.
+Essentially all choices are made to agree with \cite{kesaniemi2018}.